AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/overview/product-features.md

 ![Unread messages](../../assets/images/unread_messages.png)

-### Message sent receipt  // TODO：跟SDK 的送达回执一样吗？一样
+### Message delivery receipt

-A sent receipt informs the sender whether the message has been sent successfully to the server or recipient.
+A delivery receipt informs the sender whether the message has been sent successfully to the server or recipient.

 ![Sent and read receipt](../../assets/images/sent_receipt.png)